How to Install Transmission on Fedora 40 or 39 Linux

 Choose the version that best fits your needs and environment.
 If you’re unsure, the default Transmission client is a safe bet for general use on a desktop system.

-Install Transmission on Fedora via Flatpak and Flathub
+Method 2: Install Transmission via Flatpak and Flathub

 Flatpak provides a sandboxed environment, allowing users to run applications in isolation.
 This approach enhances system security since applications don’t interfere with each other.
 The Flatpak method can sometimes offer a wider variety of applications than Fedora’s standard RPM repository.